|CDR Randy Van Rossum

 Commander Randy Van Rossum is a native of Princeton, Wisconsin.
 Upon graduation from the University of Wisconsin-Madison in 1995, he was commissioned an Ensign through the Nuclear Propulsion Officer Candidate Program.

-As part of the XO-CO fleet-up program, Commander Van Rossum reported to the USS WAYNE E MEYER in July 2012 and assumed duties as the Executive Officer.
+As part of the XO-CO fleet-up program, Commander Van Rossum reported to the USS WAYNE E MEYER in July 2012 and assumed command in August 2013.
 He transitioned and assumed duties as the Commanding Officer 30 August 2013.
 Most recently, he served as the Technical Assistant to the Deputy Director for Surface Ship Matters at Naval Reactors, Washington Naval Shipyard.
 Prior to that position, he was stationed overseas at the United States European Command in Stuttgart, Germany where he worked in the Missile Defense division with the J5/J8 Strategy, Policy and Assessments Directorate.
 While in Stuttgart, he completed Joint Professional Military Education Phase I training through the Air Command and Staff College.
 A previous shore assignment had Commander Van Rossum serving as the Officer Engineering Programs Recruiter for Naval Recruiting District Chicago, during which time he earned a Master’s Degree in Business Administration from Loyola University.